 How you categorise your Sets into Set Lists is up to you, and you can always shuffle things around later.
 It's fine to store all your Sets in a single Set List too.

 You need at least one Set List before you can start adding Sets to your collection.
 Go to> and click the button.

 You can then edit it to change it's name, and decide if you want the Sets in this Set List to be used in Build calculations.

-There are four different methods to add Sets to your Set Lists.
+There are five different methods to add Sets to your Set Lists.